Craft485/GMTK_2023/README.md

     - Threejs level editor would probabaly be too much for this
     - Could have a json file for each level
     - File broken down into a list of objects with a type, pos, rotation(?), sizing and any other needed information

+## Adventures of Brown Box Billy

+Get Billy from the green to the blue areas by moving certain parts of the level